-Child Protective Services learns of potential incidents involving abuse or neglect of a child from reports that are made via telephone.
-These reports are anonymous and intended to bring important information to the attention of the agency as quickly as possible.
+Child Protective Services learns of potential incidents involving abuse or neglect of a child from reports made via telephone.
+These reports are anonymous and intended to bring important information to the agency's attention as quickly as possible.

-If the child who is the subject of one of these reports cannot be located, then the Department of Family and Protective Services (who oversees Child Protective Services investigations) should notify the Department of Public Safety that the location of the child and their family is unknown at that time.
-This will trigger an investigation by the Department of Public Safety as to the whereabouts of the child and their family.
+Suppose the child who is the subject of one of these reports cannot be located.
+In that case, the Department of Family and Protective Services (who oversees Child Protective Services investigations) should notify the Department of Public Safety that the location of the child and their family is unknown at that time.
+This will trigger an investigation by the Department of Public Safety as to the child's whereabouts and family.

 When a Safety Check Alert List becomes a part of a Child Protective Services case

-If Child Protective Services cannot locate a child, then the child and the child’s family will be placed on a child safety check alert list.
+If Child Protective Services cannot locate a child, then the child and the child's family will be placed on a child safety check alert list.
 This list is maintained by law enforcement and would include any information that the agency has regarding that child.
-Their name, sex, age, social security number (if known) and any descriptions of the child and their family that may be helpful to identify him or her.
+Their name, sex, age, social security number (if known), and any descriptions of the child and their family that may be helpful to identify them.

 Law enforcement statewide will then be notified of this update and can keep an eye out for the child or the family using the clues listed on the safety check alert list.
-Child Protective Services will be alerted as soon as the child and/or their family is located by law enforcement.
-A police officer can take temporary possession of the child at that time in order to ensure their safety.
+Child Protective Services will be alerted when the child and their family are located by law enforcement.
+A police officer can take temporary possession of the child at that time to ensure their safety.

 What emphasis is placed on the best interests of your child in a Child Protective Services investigation?

 In any legal proceedings related to a child in Texas, the best interests of that child are the primary consideration given to it by a judge.
-How a judge will make decisions regarding what is in the best interests of your child is a very important topic and something that we need to talk about today.
+How a judge will make decisions regarding what is in your child's best interests is a critical topic and something that we need to talk about today.

 The Texas Family Code goes over a handful of the factors that a judge can and should utilize when determining what is in the best interests of a child.
-The age of the child is important as well as the child's history associated with family violence.
+The age of the child is essential, and the child's history is associated with family violence.
 Substance abuse usage in the family is also an important consideration that is made.

-It may be necessary for a hearing to be held that goes into what is in the best interests of your child.
+It may be necessary for a hearing to be held that goes into what is in your child's best interests.
 It is presumed that it is in the best interests of your child to be placed with their other parent or a family member unless it is shown to not be in their best interests in a hearing before the court.

 This type of hearing is often held immediately before final orders are issued in a case.
-These are called permanency hearings and will go towards providing the judge information about what is the best living arrangements for your child on a permanent basis when the family case is over with.
+These are called permanency hearings and will go towards providing the judge information about the best living arrangements for your child permanently when the family case is over.

-A decision must be made by the judge before a final order is issued as to whether or not returning the child to their home is a safe decision to make and whether doing so is in the best interests of the child.
+The judge must decide before a final order is issued as to whether or not returning the child to their home is a safe decision to make and whether doing so is in the child's best interests.

-In determining what is in the best interests of a child, the Department of Family and Protective Services should consider whether the placement of the child in any living setting is in that child’s best interests.
-That living arrangement should be as close as possible to the child’s home and should also be able to meet the needs of the child, whatever they may be.
+In determining what is in the best interests of a child, the Department of Family and Protective Services should consider whether the child's placement in any living setting is in that child's best interests.
+That living arrangement should be as close as possible to the child's home and should also be able to meet the child's needs, whatever they may be.

 An overview of when removal of your child from your home is justified in a Child Protective Services case

 There are a limited amount of circumstances in which Child Protective Services can seek a court order that allows them to be substituted as a managing conservator of a child.
-This would allow the agency to remove your child from your home.
-The basis for doing so is the real and unacceptable risk of harm to your child.
+This would enable the agency to remove your child from your home.
+The basis for doing so is the natural and unacceptable risk of harm to your child.

 What steps were taken to prevent the need for the removal of your child from occurring?

 The government views the removal of your child from your home as a last resort.
-When a court makes a decision as to whether or not the removal of that child from your home is justified under the circumstances, it will look to see whether or not your child's health and safety are truly compromised.
-Your financial status and past convictions related to nonviolent misdemeanors will not be factors that are considered by a judge.
+When a court decides whether or not the removal of that child from your home is justified under the circumstances, it will look to see whether or not your child's health and safety are genuinely compromised.
+Your financial status and past convictions related to nonviolent misdemeanors will not be factors considered by a judge.